Light Emission and Conductance Fluctuations in Electrically Driven and Plasmonically Enhanced Molecular Junctions: Results and discussion

 \section{Results and discussion}

-The plasmonic molecular junction (PMJ) is formed by gold nanoparticles (from a citrate-stabilised colloidal suspension) bridging two gold electrodes that are previously functionalized with self-assembled monolayers (SAM) of biphenyl-4,4'-dithiol (BPDT) molecules (Fig.~\ref{fig:scheme}a).
+The plasmonic molecular junction (PMJ) is formed by gold nanoparticles (from a citrate-stabilized colloidal suspension) bridging two gold electrodes that are previously functionalized with a SAM of biphenyl-4,4'-dithiol (BPDT) molecules (Fig.~\ref{fig:scheme}a).
 One or few gold nanoparticles are trapped in the gap and establish electrical contact (see Supporting Information Sec.~\ref{secSI:Experimental methods} for sample fabrication and experimental methods).
-Each nanoparticle linker forms in fact two junctions in series, but one of them typically dominates the series resistance and experiences most of the voltage drop, as will be discussed below.
-Occasionally, several volts must be applied to a new junction in order to increase its conductivity from a quasi open circuit state ($G<10^{-6}\cdot G_0$) to what we identify as a molecular contact ($10^{-5} \cdot G_0<G<10^{-1}\cdot G_0$).
-Here, $G_0 = 2e^2/h$ is the quantum of conductance.
-We also note that junctions featuring the largest conductances ($G>2\times10^{-3\cdot} G_0$) cannot be studied for light emission as the corresponding current under voltages above 1.2~V exceeds the damage threshold of the molecular junction, which is typically a few $\mu$A and above which irreversible changes occur (see Supporting Information Sec.~\ref{secSI:Light from IET}).
+Each nanoparticle linker forms in fact two junctions in series, but one of them typically dominates the series resistance and experiences most of the voltage drop, as will be discussed below. \add{The device conductance $G$ after fabrication falls in one of the following ranges: (1) Short-circuited contact where $G\sim 10^2\cdot G_0$ where $G_0 = 2e^2/h$ is the quantum of conductance; this occurs in particular in junctions fused by ESD.
+(2) Open-circuited contact where $G<10^{-6}\cdot G_0$; this occurs due to several reasons: (i) there is no nanoparticle bridging the gap; (ii) the size of the nanoparticle is smaller than the size of the gap; (iii) the nanoparticle does not establish successful contact with the electrodes on both sides.
+(3) Molecular contact where $10^{-5} \cdot G_0<G<10^{-1}\cdot G_0$.
+Sometimes an initially open-circuited junction can be brought into molecular contact by applying several volts.} We also note that junctions featuring the largest conductances ($G>2\times10^{-3\cdot} G_0$) cannot be studied for light emission, as under voltages above 1.2~V, the corresponding current exceeds the damage threshold of the device, which is typically a few $\mu$A and above which irreversible changes occur (see Supporting Information Sec.~\ref{secSI:Light from IET}).